 Last Gasp in Booneville

-On their way home, loaded down with apples and pears, fresh cheeses and a bottle of wine or two, foodies make a stop at the Booneville Farmers Market, held Saturday mornings at the Booneville Hotel.
+On their way home, loaded down with apples and pears, fresh cheeses and a bottle of wine or two, foodies make a stop at the Booneville Farmers Market, held Friday evenings on the rustic terrace at the Disco Ranch Wine Bar & Specialty Market, 14025 Highway 128 in town.
 Live music sets a friendly tone as growers from around the valley and the coast sell their produce and flowers, olive oils, baked goods, seafood, cheeses and meats.
 Up the road a few doors, the diminutive Boont Berry Farm Store in an old barnboard building holds forth every day, selling local organic produce and eggs, homemade bakery items, and eat-here or takeaway picnic grub.

 If you’re here in July, don’t fail to take the kids to the Woolgrowers and Sheep Dog Trials for the sheep show and sheep dog competitions, and the lamb barbecue.
-Another big event is the Mendocino County Fair and Apple Show in September, where home-canned fruits, and quilts and 4-H livestock are on display; fresh apples, cider, pies, and local wines are on the menu, too.
-The fair’s rodeo and a parade attract crowds.
+Another big event is the Mendocino County Fair and Apple Show in September.
+Since 1924, the fair has honored the valley’s fruit and sheep growers with old-fashioned fun.
+Home-canned fruits, and quilts and 4-H livestock are on display; fresh apples, cider, pies, and local wines are on the menu, too.
+The fair’s rodeo and a parade attract crowds. including a rodeo, sheepdog herding trials, a wool festival, and a parade.

 Isolated somewhat from the rest of Mendocino County, Anderson Valley residents are known to be on the quirky, recalcitrant side, and they are very protective of their historic villages and their valley.
 From an October issue of the Anderson Valley Advertiser: “About 2 p.m.
 Sunday, a half-dozen people chanting demands to save the forests walked briskly through Boonville.
 Four men carrying a redwood sapling were the focus of the display, and a couple of people appeared to be dressed in green, lending the procession a vaguely druidic cast.
 Spotting my young friend near Boont Berry Farm just as the funereal mini-procession passed from view, I asked him what had just happened.
 ‘Heepies,’ he explained.”